email: tony@lathes.co.uk

 By the early 1960s Mr. Parker had passed away and the company was run by his wife and three sons, a new factory being built on Alfreton Road, across the railway tracks from the former.
 Although Mrs Parker was in charge, all three sons played a vital role with Chris being the Managing Director, Don creating an aluminium foundry and Doug running the factory - this having a machine shop down one side and an assembly area along the other.
 The offices were at the front and a storage area at the rear.

-Always of a distinctive pattern, and exemplary quality, Coronet's wood-working machinery had all casting poured and machined in-house and no cheap die-cast, MAZAK or plastic components were ever used in their construction (even the models built by Record Tools from the 1970 onwards continued the tradition) .
+Always of a distinctive pattern, and exemplary quality, Coronet's wood-working machinery had all casting poured and machined in-house and no cheap die-cast, MAZAK or plastic components were ever used in their construction (even the models built by Record Tools from the 1970 onwards continued the tradition).
 Of all the machines they made the most famous was the 4.5" centre height "Major", a model introduced in the late 1940s as the ambitiously-specified Twelve-in-one Universal Combination Woodworking Machine and Lathe.
-At first it was offered, confusingly, in four versions - with the best-equipped being the 540 lb.
+At first, it was offered, confusingly, in four versions - with the best-equipped being the 540 lb.
 Major General.
 This differed from all other variants in having widely splayed, triangulated bed feet that carried long stiffening bars at front and rear so giving, in conjunction with the bar-bed, a structure rigidly triangulated in two planes.
 It was supplied on a stand constructed from steel legs braced by twin, longitudinal bars running the length of the lathe at floor level.
-Amongst its features were: a swing headstock for large-diameter bowl turning; a generous between-centres wood-turning capacity; a 4-inch planer; 8-inch saw with tilting table and a mortising attachment.
+Amongst its features and standard firments were: a swing headstock for large-diameter bowl turning; a generous between-centres wood-turning capacity; a 4-inch planer; 8-inch saw with tilting table and a mortising attachment.
 The Major was, in essence, an identical machine, but without the stand, whilst the Major Standard also lacked a stand but came with the same equipment as the Major General - though with simple "foot-type" splayed bed feet.
-The cheapest model, the Major Majorette, whilst retaining all the equipment of the more expensive models, had its bed length cut down to 27-inches and no between-centres turning capacity.
+The cheapest model, the Major Majorette, whilst retaining all the equipment of the more expensive models, had its bed length cut down to 27 inches and no between-centres turning capacity.
 Confusingly, in later years, the Major was to be fitted with bed feet not unlike those used on the original Major General, with a strengthening strut cast in at bench level - but without the long end-to-end bracing bars.

 Continued below: